danrue/mrv-pdu/README.md

 # mrv-pdu
-Information and scripts for the MRV 5150 PDU
+Information and scripts for MRV PDUs